-Soft Skills are non-technical, critical employability skills needed in the workplace.
-Employers say that soft skills are frequently a deciding factor in the hiring process.
-Employers want soft skills in potential employees, and current employees need these skills for promotion and advancement.
-Some people think of soft skills as interpersonal skills, but soft skills are truly much more.
+Skills for the Workplace are non-technical, critical employability skills needed in the workplace.
+Employers say that these kinds of skills are frequently a deciding factor in the hiring process.
+Employers want these skills in potential employees, and current employees need them for promotion and advancement.
+Some people think of skills for the workplace, as interpersonal skills, but these skills are truly much more.

-WORKS and Wayne Community College offer soft skills training for unemployed workers in Wayne and surrounding counties.
+WORKS and Wayne Community College offer a Skills for the Workplace training for current and potential workers in Wayne and surrounding counties.
 Participants in the class are evaluated on teamwork, appearance, organization, attendance, productivity, communication, cooperation, and various other skills.
-Completers leave with a certificate, a finished resume, an application tool and a full soft skills evaluation.
+Completers leave with a certificate, a finished resume, an application tool and a full workplace skills evaluation.

 Pre-registration is required.
-Contact Jena Cantwell at 919-739-7011 for more information and to pre-register.
+Contact Jessica Harrell at 919-739-7011 for more information and to pre-register.

 This class is a great tool for one to become reintroduced to the very necessary skills it takes to not only get, but maintain a job.

 I loved this class.
 It was very fun and I learned alot.